Using your programmers efficiently

 Heating your hot water in electric only properties

 Electrically heated properties use immersion heaters to provide hot water for the following day.
 They are controlled by a timer which uses cheap rate night time (or off peak) electricity.

 You must make sure the clock is set to the right time, ie remember to reset when the clocks go forward or back.

 Hot water controllers often have a boost button – this is for emergency use if your hot water runs out as this will use the expensive day-rate or ‘peak’ electricity.

 Make sure the timer is set to heat the water overnight because this is when electricity is the cheapest (during the economy seven period.)

-This document explains in more detail how to use your hot water timer.
+You can download this document which explains in more detail how to use your hot water timer: